yazz/VisualJS/README.md

 ## What is Visual Javascript?
-Visual Javascript is a both an IDE for building small web applications and a decentralised app store.
-Visual Javascript allows you to build Web apps visually.
-Visual Javascript runs on the web, PC/Mac/Linux (desktop application or NodeJS) or as a container (Docker, Kubernetes).
+Visual Javascript is a browser based tool to build internal web applications using reusable components.
+It works with PC/Mac/Linux (desktop application or NodeJS) or as a container (Docker, Kubernetes).
 To develop an app:

 - Start the Visual Javascript web server
 - Create an app in your web browser